Divergent (film): Plot

 Beatrice visits Caleb, who tells her that Erudite plans to overthrow Abnegation.
-When she returns, Al, Peter, and their fellow Candor transfer Drew attack her, but Four rescues her.
-Al begs Tris to forgive him the next day, but she refuses and calls him a coward.
+When she returns, Al, Peter, and their fellow Candor transfer Drew attack her in an attempt to kill her, but Four rescues her.
+The next day, Al begs Tris to forgive him, but she refuses and calls him a coward.
 He later kills himself by jumping into "The Pit".

 Four takes Beatrice into his fear simulations to prepare her for the final test.
 There, she learns that he is Tobias Eaton and that his father, Marcus, used to beat him as a child.
+He also reveals that he, too, is divergent.
 Beatrice then passes her test and officially joins Dauntless.
 The Dauntless recruits are injected with a serum from Erudite, supposedly for tracking but actually for mind control.

 The next day, the Dauntless prepares to attack Abnegation under Erudite's orders.
-As the serum fails on Divergents, Tris must blend in to avoid suspicion.
+As the serum fails on Divergents, Tris must blend in to avoid suspicion as Coulter discovered a divergent in his ranks and killed him.
 She finds Four, who also pretends to be under control but actually did not take the serum.
-When the Dauntless raids Abnegation, they split from their group to find Beatrice's parents.
-However, Eric captures Four, realizing he isn’t under control, and orders Beatrice's execution.
+When the Dauntless raid Abnegation, they split from their group to find Beatrice's parents.
+However, Eric captures Four, realizing he's divergent, and orders Beatrice's execution.
 Her mother, Natalie, a former Dauntless, saves her but is later shot and killed during their escape.

 Tris finds her father hiding with Caleb, Marcus, and several Abnegation members.
-The group sneaks into Dauntless headquarters, where Tris encounters Peter and forces him to lead them to Erudite's control center.
+The group sneaks into Erudites headquarters, where Tris encounters Peter and forces him to lead them to Erudite's control center.
 Her father sacrifices himself in a shootout, so Beatrice goes in alone to find Four, who is now under mind control.

-Knowing Four's fears, Beatrice manages to wake him from the mind control, and both enter the central control room, where Erudite's leader, Jeanine Matthews, has Dauntless execute nearly the entire Abnegation faction.
-Beatrice uses a sample of the mind control serum on Jeanine to force her to cancel the program.
-The group escapes the compound and boards a train out of the complex.
+Knowing Four's fears, Beatrice manages to wake him from the mind control, and both enter the central control room, where Erudite's leader, Jeanine Matthews, has Dauntless prepared to execute nearly the entire Abnegation faction.
+Beatrice uses a sample of the mind control serum on Jeanine to force her to erase the program, ruining her plot.
+The group escapes the compound and boards a train.